Service detail

 Next step

-Discuss office building construction with a GC focused on long-term usability.
+Discuss office building construction in College Station with a GC focused on long-term usability and A&M-economy tenant fit.

 Share the property, timeline, and scope priorities.
 We will respond with a practical plan for preconstruction, site readiness, procurement, and turnover.